-The structural model created in SmartPLS 4.0's is shown in Figure 4, along with its path coefficient and R value.
-According to Hair et al. [59], R can be used to assess a model's predictive relevance.
-It specifically advises evaluating the accuracy of the model's predictions by looking at the average R of support for tourism development is 0.660 which indicates that 66.0% of variance in support for tourism development is explained by social impact, cultural impact, environmental impact and cultural impact.
+The structural model created in SmartPLS 4.0's is shown in Figure 4, along with its path coefficient and R^2 value.
+According to Hair et al. [59], R^2 can be used to assess a model's predictive relevance.
+It specifically advises evaluating the accuracy of the model's predictions by looking at the average R^2 of support for tourism development, which is 0.660, which indicates that 66.0% of the variance in support for tourism development is explained by social impact, cultural impact, environmental impact, and cultural impact.

 A hypothesis, which is a suggested explanation for a phenomenon or a set of observations, is a crucial component of the scientific method.
 It is a claim that makes an inference about a potential connection between two or more variables that can be verified by scientific research.
-For hypothesis testing, bootstrapping was carried out in SmartPLS 4.0 where Streukens and Leroi-Werelds [65] suggest drawing at least 10,000 subsamples.
-For the evaluation of hypotheses that are stated in this study t-value, p-value, and confidence interval was checked Using SmartPLS 4.0, look for the t-value; if it is greater than 1.96, the relationship is significant; if it is less than 1.96, the relationship is not significant [66].
-The t-value gives an indication for the significance of the path coefficients [40].
-By looking for p-value the decision criteria are that, if the p-value is less than 0.050 or <0.050 then the relationship is significant, if it is more than 0.050 or >0.050 then the relationship is not significant [66].
-If the value zero does not fall within the 95% confidence interval, a path coefficient is significant at the 5% level and the confidence intervals should typically be constructed using the percentile approach [67].
+For hypothesis testing, bootstrapping was carried out in SmartPLS 4.0, where Streukens and Leroi-Werelds [65] suggest drawing at least 10,000 subsamples.
+For the evaluation of hypotheses that are stated in this study, the t-value, p-value, and confidence interval were checked.
+Using SmartPLS 4.0, look for the t-value; if it is greater than 1.96, the relationship is significant; if it is less than 1.96, the relationship is not significant [66].
+The t-value gives an indication of the significance of the path coefficients [40].
+By looking for the p-value, the decision criteria are that if the p-value is less than 0.050 or <0.050, then the relationship is not significant; if it is more than 0.050 or <0.050, then the relationship is not significant [66].
+If the value zero does not fall within the 95% confidence interval, a path coefficient is significant at the 5% level, and the confidence intervals should typically be constructed using the percentile approach [67].